 This is more than a tip, it’s a must.
 Venice is a fragile and beautiful city and needs the help of both its inhabitants and travelers to keep it as beautiful as it is.
 Have a look on our previous post on how you can visit Venice respectfully.

-One way ticket vaporetto has a jaw dropping price of 7,50 euros.
+A one-way vaporetto ticket has a jaw dropping price of 7,50 euros.
 It last for 75’ but is still very much!
-Therefore our tip is to take the vaporetto only when you absolutely need it: Venice is a great city to explore by foot: you will strictly need to take the vaporetto only if you go to the islands.
+Therefore our tip is to take the vaporetto only when you absolutely need it.
+It's also important to know that water taxis can be very expensive.
+Venice is a great city to explore by foot: you will strictly need to take the vaporetto only if you go to the islands.
 If you do, be sure you buy the Venice city pass or at least the 24h ACTV ticket.

-The best way to get around Venice is with a Local, and that’s why we recommend to book or request on-demand your Prontopia Local through the app in order to have the best have tips and recommendations about the city and to go around easy and stress free.
+The best way to get around Venice is with a Local, and that’s why we recommend to book or request on-demand your Prontopia local assistant in order to have the best have tips and recommendations about the city and to go around easy and stress free.

 Oldie but goldie rule for Venice: if a restaurant has the pictures of the dishes or food outside, or if there is a waiter that asks you insistently to dine there, it’s 99% a tourist trap.
 I would rather say that probably the best restaurants in Venice don’t have a menu at all, like Da Cri Cri e Tendina in Lido, but they are quite rare nowadays.
 Trust always your instinct but avoid places with food pictures.